aabluedragon/static-denser/README.md

 ##### How does it receive the DPR value?
-The middlewhere takes the DPR param one path after the attached url, e.g if you attach it to /myfiles, the middleware will take it from /myfiles/:dpr. no need to type the ":dpr" param, just attach normally by calling "use(...)".
+The middlewhere takes the DPR param one path after the attached url, e.g if you attach it to /myfiles, the middleware will take it from /myfiles/:dpr. no need to type the ":dpr" param, just attach normally by calling `.use(...)`.

 ```javascript
 var staticDenser = require('/static-denser');